Camino-statue-blisters

 Staying clean and healthy is not only better for you and your fellow pilgrims, but also has a big impact on how your Camino is going to go.

-In this article I will go over the different tips and tricks that I picked up on the Portuguese Coastal Camino to Finisterre and in many different hikes in the past.
+In this article, I will go over the different tips and tricks that I picked up on the Portuguese Coastal Camino to Finisterre and on many different hikes in the past.

 Quick jump guide